Morris Gutstein

 In 1943, Gutstein moved to Chicago to become rabbi of the Humboldt Boulevard Temple.
 He became rabbi of the nascent Congregation Shaare Tikvah in 1947, on Chicago's North Side, where he served for 24 years until his retirement in 1971.
 Gutstein developed into a revered and respected religious authority in the Chicago Jewish community.
 Under his leadership, Congregation Shaare Tikvah grew to become one of the largest Conservative Jewish synagogues in the Chicago metropolitan area.

 Despite his many responsibilities as Rabbi of Congregation Shaare Tikvah, he continued his prodigious writing and teaching.
 He authored numerous books and articles including A Priceless Heritage, a history of the first 100 years of Chicago Jewry, collections of essays entitled To Bigotry No Sanction and Profiles of Freedom, and sermonic discourses in Frontiers of Faith.
 He also wrote several historic monographs.
 He wrote articles on Judaica in Encyclopaedia Judaica, American Peoples Encyclopedia and Colliers Encyclopedia.
 He was editor of the Tercentenary Edition of the Jewish Sentinel, was a contributing editor to the Universal Jewish Encyclopedia and coedited the Jewish Family Bible with Rabbi David Graubart.
 He compiled several prayer volumes for the High Holidays and the Jewish Festivals, as well as a book for mourners called Help and Comfort, Prayers and Meditations.
 He taught courses at Congregation Shaare Tikvah, as well as at regional institutions such as associate professor of American Jewish history at Chicago's College of Jewish Studies which later became the Spertus Institute for Jewish Learning and Leadership (Spertus College of Judaica), where, in 1969, he took on the role of Director of the Chicago Jewish Archives.

 Gutstein remained active academically throughout his career.
 In 1948 he received a doctorate in Hebrew literature from the Jewish Theological Seminary of America and was awarded an honorary Doctor of Divinity degree from the Seminary in 1967.
 Dr. Louis Finkelstein, Chancellor of the Seminary, said to him in awarding him his honorary Doctor of Divinity, "You have added one more jewel to the crown that is your family's name."

 Gutstein won numerous awards and honors, including four awards and citations from the Freedoms Foundation at Valley Forge for "works which advanced the American way of life."
 After his retirement from the pulpit, he was inducted into the Chicago Senior Citizens Hall of Fame.
-He has at leats one granddaughter named Niomi Gutstien who currently lives in Illinois.
+He has at least one granddaughter named Niomi Gutstien who currently lives in Illinois.